Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Import content from another Confluence site

 If you're importing content from another site, you may need to create an XML export of that content before importing it into your site.
-See Plan your Confluence Server to Cloud migration and Import a Confluence Space for more information.
+See Plan your Confluence Server to Cloud migration for more information.

 Migrate content from Confluence Server to Confluence Cloud